Chiefs Super Bowl ring features 529 diamonds, 38 rubies, 1 glaring typo

 Chiefs leadership looks ahead to Kansas STAR Bonds work

-The typo is clearly seen on the Chiefs’ social pages, and Jostens, the company that made the rings.
+The typo is seen on social media pages for the Chiefs and Jostens, the company that made the rings.

-A photo sent to FOX4 by a source on Friday shows the typo in the top right of the inside of the actual ring, confirming what many speculated on Thursday night:
+A photo sent to Nexstar’s WDAF by a source on Friday shows the typo in the top right of the inside of the ring, confirming what many speculated on Thursday night.

 Chiefs presented with Super Bowl 58 rings

-The team nor Jostens has publicly commented on the typo, or if there are plans to fix it.
+Neither the team nor Jostens has publicly commented on the typo nor on whether there are plans to fix it.

-The Chiefs completed mandatory minicamp on Thursday and are looking ahead to training camp in St. Joseph as they vie to be the first NFL team to win three-consecutive Super Bowls, and earn another Super Bowl ring.
+The Chiefs completed mandatory minicamp on Thursday and are looking ahead to training camp in St. Joseph, Missouri, as they vie to be the first NFL team to win three consecutive Super Bowls and earn another Super Bowl ring.

 Copyright 2024 Nexstar Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.